RifeLab/lab-manual/manuscript.md

 Students should consult the graduate student handbook and/or correspond with the coordinator for their graduate program ([Guido Schnabel](https://www.clemson.edu/cafls/faculty_staff/profiles/schnabe)) to understand the expectations that exist around communication with committee members.
 Questions around what document(s) their committee will expect to see and when they should be sent to the committee should be resolved with the committee at least a month in advance of a scheduled meeting.
 Students in the Rife Lab are not to provide food or drinks for committee members.

+### Comprehensive examination
+The comprehensive exam is designed to evaluate your overall mastery of a body of knowledge and skills after completing most of the program of study.
+Satisfactory completion of the comprehensive examination must occur at least six months before graduation.
+The advisory committee meets with the student and sets the details and rules for the examination.
+Written examinations should be evaluated and returned to the student with appropriate comments before the oral examination.
+The oral examination will include questions covering areas where weakness was demonstrated on the written examinations.
+Oral exams typically last 2 to 3 hours.

 ### Graduate student associations
 Both the PES department and the PDREC have active graduate student associations.